The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: qCMOS image sensor technology

-\section{qCMOS Image Sensor Technology}
+The 1.5m~GREGOR solar telescope \citep{Schmidt2012} and the 0.7m~Vacuum Tower Telescope \citep[VTT,][]{vonderLuehe1998} are located within sight of the twin STELLA telescopes at the Teide Observatory.
+This provides an opportunity to conduct a technical observing campaign to assess the performance of the high-speed (up to 120~Hz) ORCA-Quest\,2 camera for solar high-resolution imaging and spectroscopy before the camera will be installed at STELLA.

+The camera will be tested using the improved High-resolution Fast Imager \citep[HiFI+,][]{Denker2023} optical setup at GREGOR.
+There, the camera can be placed easily in the Ca\,II\,H and H$\alpha$ channels without adapting the plate scale.
+The photon flux in the line cores of these strong chromospheric absorption lines is very low \citep[e.g.,][]{Sobotka2016}, especially when observing sunspot umbrae and using low-transmission, narrow-band filters.
+In addition, short exposure times ($t_{exp} < 10$~ms) are necessary for image restoration using speckle \citep{Woeger2008} and blind deconvolution \citep{Loefdahl2002} techniques.
+An example of speckle-restored HiFI+ H$\alpha$ narrow- and broad-band images is shown in Fig.~\ref{HIGHRES}.
+Furthermore, the acquired data will enable a comparison of the qCMOS camera with the HiFI+ CMOS and sCMOS cameras, which use Sony Pregius IMX~174 and Fairchild Imaging CIS2051 detectors, respectively.
+Data reduction is straightforward using the `sTools' IDL data processing pipeline \citep{Kuckein2017, Denker2018}, as only the routines for importing data need adaptation.

+Another means of assessing the performance of the ORCA-Quest\,2 is the VTT echelle spectrograph, to which the camera can be mounted to record drift scans across the solar disk \citep[see][for details]{Verma2025}.
+These observations will also enable us to compare the ORCA-Quest\,2 camera with the large-format CMOS detectors (CMV50000-1E3M1PA) of the Fast Multi-Line Universal Spectrograph (FaMuLUS) camera system at the VTT echelle spectrograph.

+Based on manufacture information and test results, the ORCA-Quest\,2 qCMOS camera has the potential to become the ``work horse'' for imaging, spectroscopy, and polarimetry at 1-meter-class solar telescopes.
+The largest impacts on science are expected for the study of the umbra--penumbra interface with penumbral grains, umbral dots, and light bridges, where the interaction of small-scale magnetic fields and convection is still not sufficiently understood.
+The low-noise and high-dynamic-range properties also promise advances in understanding highly dynamic and at times eruptive prominences, filaments, and flares.
+During the ``solar intermezzo'', within the ORCA-TWIN project, related science cases will be selected for the GREGOR and VTT observing campaign, aiming at science-ready data.

+\section{qCMOS image sensor technology}

-On October 17, 2024, two Hamamatsu ORCA-Quest\,2 model C15550-22UP cameras were delivered to DZA, with setup and initial testing beginning in the newly established DZA Detector Lab in Görlitz.
-This new model distinguishes itself from the first generation ORCA-Quest as described by \citet{Lucas2024} and \citet{Strakhov2024} in that the quantum efficiency (QE) in the UV was significantly improved through an optimized AR coating on the camera window, and a factor 5 improvement of frame rate (25~fps) for the low readout noise mode.
+On October 17, 2024, two Hamamatsu ORCA-Quest\,2 model C15550-22UP cameras were delivered to DZA, with setup and initial testing beginning in the newly established DZA detector laboratory in Görlitz.
+This new model distinguishes itself from the first generation ORCA-Quest as described by \citet{Lucas2024} and \citet{Strakhov2024} in that the QE in the UV was significantly improved through an optimized anti-reflective coating on the camera window, and a factor five improvement of frame rate (25~Hz) for the low readout noise mode.
 It has been demonstrated that the low readout noise of 0.3~e$^-$ enables detection of single photons, thus literally resolving the discrete Poissonian distribution of photon detections in the very low light level regime.

 This achievement has been made possible by the optimization of the CMOS sensor chip architecture featuring an individual output node transistor for each pixel, and a multiplexer that connects the charge-to-voltage converted pixel signals to the outside circuitry.